jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/OnePointFive.md

   you to copy and paste doesn't seem to work anymore.
 As at the moment of writing, I'm unsure how I can observe what's happening on the Lightsail server to find out what went wrong.
 I presume that it's some sort of drift between versions of the LAMP Lightsail blueprint or the sample application that the tutorial tells you to clone.
-I don't know nearly enough about LAMP-stack applications to make a guess at what the issue might be.[^lightsail]
+I don't know nearly enough about LAMP-stack applications to make a guess at what the issue might be.[^lightsail][^point-and-click-lamp]

 - On the [Cloud Essentials page](https://aws.amazon.com/getting-started/cloud-essentials/), one of the sample topics under 'Launch your first app' says "Getting Started with .NET Development on AWS with Visual Studio 2019".
 VS 2022 has